Child Sex Trafficking

 - Is accompanied by an overly controlling “friend,” “partner,” or “boss”

-- Injuries or signs of physical or sexual abuse
+- Injuries, signs of physical or sexual abuse

 - Signs of drug and/or alcohol dependency

-- Tattoos, scars, cigarette burns that the child or youth is reluctant to explain
+- Tattoos, or scars a child or youth is hesitant to explain

 - Suicidal thoughts or actions